Christian Bale: Continued critical success (2013–2019)

+Limited work (2020–present)

 Bale played Gorr the God Butcher, a villain, in the Marvel Cinematic Universe superhero film Thor: Love and Thunder, which was released in July 2022.
-He cited a character in the music video for the Aphex Twin song "Come to Daddy" as an inspiration for his characterisation of Gorr.
+He cited a character in the music video for the Aphex Twin song "Come to Daddy" as an inspiration for his characterization of Gorr.
 Bale's portrayal drew praise from critics, who deemed it "grounded and non-campy".
 He produced and appeared in David O. Russell's period film Amsterdam and Scott Cooper's thriller The Pale Blue Eye, reuniting with both directors for the third time.
 Amsterdam was released in October 2022, receiving dire reviews and failing at the box office.
-The Pale Blue Eye was released in December 2022.
-Bale is slated to produce and play a preacher in the film The Church of Living Dangerously.
+The Pale Blue Eye, adapted from the novel by Louis Bayard, was released in December 2022, receiving mixed reviews from critics.
+With his involvement in the 2023 Japanese animated film The Boy and the Heron, Bale voiced a character in an English-language dub of a film by Hayao Miyazaki for the second time.

+Bale will next play Frankenstein's monster in Maggie Gyllenhaal's fantasy period film The Bride!.
+It is scheduled for release on 6 March 2026.
+He will also portray the football coach and Las Vegas Raiders owner Al Davis in the John Madden biopic Madden, working with the writer and director Russell for the fourth time.